unconnected-dev/dev-tools-study/_udemy/linux_mastery/readme.txt

 command1 | command2
 Sends the output of command1 as input to command2.
 Useful for chaining commands together to process data step by step.

+Aliases

+~/.bash_aliases
+A hidden file in your home directory where you can save custom aliases.

+Example entry:
+alias ll='ls -l --color=auto'

+To apply changes:
+Run `source ~/.bash_aliases` or restart the terminal.

+Note:
+Make sure your ~/.bashrc contains this line to load aliases:
+[ -f ~/.bash_aliases ] && . ~/.bash_aliases